RoKenobi/Polymer-Process-AI-Agent/README.md

-# 🏭 Ultem Polymer Plant AI Assistant
+# 🏭 Polymer Plant AI Assistant

 An intelligent AI-powered monitoring system that detects anomalies in polymer manufacturing processes and provides automated operational insights using Machine Learning and Generative AI.